 The pristine beauty of Nepal lies in the remote Himalayan region.
 Among many such stunning trekking destinations, the Dolpo region has its own story to share.
 Dolpo rests in Nepal’s northwest part, between the unique Tibetan Plateau and the majestic Dhaulagiri mountain ranges.
-The soaring peaks called Dolpo rises to form a ringed horseshoe shape.
+The soaring peaks called Dolpo rise to form a ringed horseshoe shape.
 With the landscape representing a cold high desert feel, the Dolpo region is the true blessing of natural beauty.

-Eric Valli, in 1999 directed a movie named Caravan in Nepal to feature the elegance and charm of Dolpo.
-This movie captivated any cinema-goers and adventurers into this deserted section of Nepal.
+Eric Valli, 1999 directed a movie named Caravan in Nepal to feature the elegance and charm of Dolpo.
+This movie captivated cinema-goers and adventurers in this deserted section of Nepal.
 Only after 1989 were foreigners allowed to visit Dolpo.
 But even now, Dolpo carries the untouched and unexplored feel as this area remains restricted without a special permit to enter.
 In such unsullied nature, this is the ultimate destination for your soul searching and adventurous pleasure.

-So, are you ready to explore the best trek of Nepal and find more about it?
+So, are you ready to explore the best trek of Nepal and find out more about it?
 Well, you must.

 Why take the Dolpo trek?